 Welcome to Camp Tuscazoar

-We invite you to join us as we "Keep The Spirit Burning" at Camp Tuscazoar.
-The Camp Tuscazoar Foundation is comprised of dedicated volunteers, many of whom were scouts that camped at Camp Tuscazoar as children or as leaders.
+The Camp Tuscazoar Foundation is comprised of dedicated volunteers, many of whom were scouts or scout leaders that camped at Camp Tuscazoar.
 We donate our time to maintain the camp and its facilities so that more children, like us, can grow here and carry the lessons on into life.

-Our camp needs your help to "Keep the Spirit Burning" and new members are always welcomed!
-We survive on donations, grants and bequests, with only the goal of perpetuating the camp and its operation for use by scout groups, church groups, schools and other youth organizations.
+Our camp needs your help and new members are always welcome!
+We operate on donations, grants, memberships, fundraisers and camping fees with the goal of perpetuating the camp for use by scout groups, church groups, schools and other youth organizations.
 With regularly scheduled events and year-round camping we raise some funds, but donations are always encouraged and welcome!